ArduousCord/PowerShell/README.md

-RestartWindows - restart command
+RestartWindows - Restart command

-BulkEmailList - broadcast messages to a mass mailing list on Exchange online
+BulkEmailList - Script that broadcast messages to a mass mailing list on Microsoft Exchange online